 What is a 3-2-1 Backup Strategy?

-A 3-2-1 strategy means having at least 3 total copies of your data, 2 of which are local but on different mediums (read: devices), and at least 1 copy offsite.
+A 3-2-1 strategy means having at least three total copies of your data, two of which are local but on different mediums (read: devices), and at least one copy offsite.
 We’ll use “kitten.jpg” as an example for this scenario.
-Kitten.jpg lives on your computer at home, it was a picture that you took of your cat in 2012.
+Kitten.jpg lives on your computer at home; it was a picture that you took of your cat in 2012.
 That’s one copy of the data.
-You also have an external hard drive that you use for backing up your computer, if you’re on a Mac, you might be using it as a Time Machine drive (and Backblaze loves Time Machine).
+You also have an external hard drive that you use for backing up your computer; if you’re on a Mac, you might be using it as a Time Machine drive (and Backblaze loves Time Machine).
 As part of its backup process, that external hard drive will back up kitten.jpg.
 That’s a second copy, on a different device or medium.
-In addition that external hard drive, you also have an online backup solution.
-The online backup continuously scans your computer and uploads your data offsite to a datacenter.
+In addition to that external hard drive, you also have an online backup solution.
+The online backup continuously scans your computer and uploads your data off-site to a data center.
 Kitten.jpg is included in this upload, and that becomes the third copy of your data.